Osaka Station

 Check Rates

 Osaka Station is also an integral part of a major transportation hub in Osaka city.
-Four other stations are close by: Umeda Station, Higashi-Umeda Station, Nishi-Umeda Station and Kitashinchi Station.
-Effectively these five stations form one big station complex.
+Several other stations are close by: Osaka Metro Umeda Station, Higashi-Umeda Station, Nishi-Umeda Station, Hankyu Osaka-Umeda Station, Hanshin Osaka-Umeda Station and JR Kitashinchi Station.
+Together these stations form one large Umeda station complex.

 Osaka Loop Line train departing from Osaka Station